Babe Ruth: Murderers' Row (1926–1928)

-The 1926 World Series was also known for Ruth's promise to Johnny Sylvester, a hospitalized 11-year-old boy.
-Ruth promised the child that he would hit a home run on his behalf.
-Sylvester had been injured in a fall from a horse, and a friend of Sylvester's father gave the boy two autographed baseballs signed by Yankees and Cardinals.
-The friend relayed a promise from Ruth (who did not know the boy) that he would hit a home run for him.
+The 1926 World Series was also known for Ruth's promise to Johnny Sylvester, a hospitalized 11-year-old boy who had been injured by a kick from a horse.
+A friend of Sylvester's father gave the boy two autographed baseballs signed by the Yankees and Cardinals.
+On the Yankees ball, Ruth, who did not know Sylvester, wrote, "I'll knock a homer for you on Wednesday."
+Ruth went on to hit three home runs in Game 4 of the World Series that Wednesday.
 After the Series, Ruth visited the boy in the hospital.
-When the matter became public, the press greatly inflated it, and by some accounts, Ruth allegedly saved the boy's life by visiting him, emotionally promising to hit a home run, and doing so.
+When the matter became public, the press greatly inflated the story, and by some accounts, Ruth allegedly saved the boy's life by visiting him, emotionally promising to hit a home run, and doing so.
 Ruth's 1926 salary of $52,000 was far more than any other baseball player, but he made at least twice as much in other income, including $100,000 from 12 weeks of vaudeville.